 Let me count native Texans from the past to the present:

-- 1st Generation: My great4 grandfather John Slocumb and great4 grandmother Sarah Slocumb (nee.
+- 1st Generation: My great4 grandfather John Slocomb (also spelled Slocumb by others) and great4 grandmother Sarah Slocomb (nee.
 Shoat) are the first Texans.
-They moved to Bastrop, Texas, sometime before 1846 (birth of Harrison Slocumb).
-Data points to John originating from Maryland and Sarah from Louisiana.
-I found no date of their arrival in Texas but do have census information that they lived in Travis County (“No Township Listed”) in 1840 and 1842.
-That would they mean moved to Texas while it was still the Republic!
+According to Texas State Archives and Land Grants, they moved to Austin/Bastrop area sometime in or before 1840 (census records indicate that John was born in Maryland and Sarah from Louisiana).
+That would they mean moved to Texas while it was the Republic.
+Yup, a nation unto itself!
 Woo-hoo!!!
 Talk about native Texans!!!

 - 3rd Generation: Elizabeth “Bettie” aka “Nannie” Morin Brown was born in 1869 in Houston.
 She is my great2 grandmother (who my mom knew, since she lived up to 1960).
 She married my great2 grandfather, George P. Brown, Sr., (originally of St. Louis but had moved to Houston where he met Bettie).